Skip to main content

 Rationale

 ECMO is used as a rescue therapy for children with refractory hypoxemia or shock.
-Similar to outcomes for adults, outcomes for children managed with venovenous ECMO are variable and are influenced by the etiology and duration of respiratory failure and by underlying comorbid medical conditions.1,2 In addition, studies have shown that pediatric centers that treat fewer patients with ECMO have worse outcomes than facilities that treat a high volume of patients with ECMO.3,4 No randomized trials evaluate the efficacy or benefit of ECMO for hypoxemic respiratory failure in children without COVID-19 beyond the neonatal period.
-In an observational study of 122 children with severe pediatric acute respiratory distress syndrome (PARDS), 90-day mortality for children treated with ECMO and for those supported without ECMO was similar (25% vs. 30%).5
+Similar to outcomes for adults, outcomes for children managed with venovenous ECMO are variable and influenced by the etiology and duration of the respiratory failure and by underlying, comorbid medical conditions.1,2 In addition, studies have shown that pediatric centers that treat fewer patients with ECMO have worse outcomes than facilities that treat a high volume of patients with ECMO.3,4 Other than studies of neonates, no randomized trials have evaluated the efficacy or benefit of ECMO for the treatment of hypoxemic respiratory failure in children without COVID-19.
+In an observational study of 122 children with severe pediatric acute respiratory distress syndrome (PARDS), children who received ECMO and those supported without ECMO had similar 90-day mortality (25% vs. 30%).5

-The Pediatric Acute Lung Injury Consensus Conference recommends considering ECMO for patients with severe PARDS from reversible causes or for children who are candidates for lung transplantation.6 The Surviving Sepsis Campaign International Guidelines for the Management of Septic Shock and Sepsis-Associated Organ Dysfunction in Children issued a weak recommendation, based on very low quality of evidence, to use venovenous ECMO for children with PARDS and refractory hypoxemia.7
+The 2023 Pediatric Acute Lung Injury Consensus Conference suggests that patients with severe PARDS from potentially reversible causes and children who are candidates for lung transplantation be evaluated for management with ECMO if lung-protective strategies result in inadequate ventilation (conditional recommendation, very low quality of evidence).6 The Surviving Sepsis Campaign International Guidelines for the Management of Septic Shock and Sepsis-Associated Organ Dysfunction in Children issued a weak recommendation, based on very low-quality evidence, for the use of venovenous ECMO in children with PARDS and refractory hypoxemia.7

-Venoarterial ECMO has been used successfully for the treatment of refractory shock in children, although no trials evaluate this approach, and the potential benefits must be weighed against risks of bleeding or thromboembolic events.8-10 The Surviving Sepsis Campaign guidelines for children issued a weak recommendation, based on very low quality of evidence, for use of venoarterial ECMO in children with shock that is refractory to all other treatments; however, a standardized definition of refractory shock in children is not available.7
+Venoarterial ECMO has been used successfully for the treatment of refractory shock in children, although no trials have evaluated this approach, and the potential benefits must be weighed against risks of bleeding and thromboembolic events.8-10 The Surviving Sepsis Campaign guidelines for children issued a weak recommendation, based on very low-quality evidence, for the use of venoarterial ECMO in children with refractory shock who have not improved with any other treatments.7 However, a standardized definition for refractory shock in children is not available.

 References